Ocean Protocol blockchain-based platform launches beta to kick-start a new Data Economy with safe, privacy-preserving and borderless data sharing

 "Today's beta release is a big milestone for our project and society as a whole.
 It marks the beginning of a new and open global Data Economy.
 With the beta network going live, data scientists and developers can start building and experimenting with new services and applications using Ocean Protocol," said Bruce Pon, co-founder of Ocean Protocol.

-Ocean Protocol uses blockchain technology, smart contracts, and tokens to enable safe and secure sharing of data, guaranteeing control and auditability while protecting privacy.
+Ocean Protocol uses blockchain technology and smart contracts to enable safe and secure sharing of data, guaranteeing control and auditability while protecting privacy.
 The technology allows organizations and individuals to set pricing and trade data without losing control of their data assets.
 Smart contracts allow data owners to program the conditions of access, which are then executed with precision.
 This gives data owners and buyers transparency, security and guarantees of payment and use.

 Ocean also enables algorithms and models to travel to the data, get trained and then leave without exposing the data or taking a copy, thereby retaining privacy, ensuring regulatory compliance, and freeing up data to advance AI and solve problems for the economy and society.